Luka-Prokic/HOLD3M/README.md

 HOLDEM is a strategic habit tracking application built around a constrained daily decision model.

 Instead of tracking unlimited habits, users receive a fixed 5-card “hand” each day.
 Each card represents a habit.
 The user chooses which cards to hold (complete) and which to burn (drop).
-The system transforms consistency into a structured progression model inspired by poker ranking logic — without using explicit evaluation language.
+The system transforms consistency into a structured progression model inspired by poker ranking logic, without using explicit evaluation language.

 The product emphasizes: